 Hosting providers do vary when it comes to providing backup services.
 An example of a host who doesn’t include back-ups in their hosting plans is Web Hosting Hub.
 On the other hand, if you are a customer with a host like GreenGeeks, you have the benefit of enjoying free daily backups for a small premium.

-- The Best Project Collaboration Alternatives to Backpack
+- Backpack: The Best Alternatives for Project Collaboration

 - Aweber Email Marketing Review: Is it right for your blog?